Summer School Dates

 High school summer school is open to students who were in grades 9-12 during the 2019-2020 school year.
 Students who have received a high school diploma or General Equivalency Certificate are NOT eligible to participate in summer school.
 Students who are expelled from school are not eligible to register for summer school.
 All students are encouraged to talk with their school counselor regarding appropriate course selections.

-Summer School schedules will be emailed to students on June 1st, 2020.
 Students and parents will be able to access student schedules on Synergy after 12:00 pm on June 2nd, 2020.